Cristóbal, Colón: Cristóbal, CZ

 The mid-1950s saw the greatest transformation of Cristobal.
 This change saw a drastic population shift of Cristobalites to new areas in Margarita and Coco Solo, and the redefinition of territorial boundaries which reduced the extension of the Canal Zone on Manzanillo Island.
 These changes came about as a result of the construction of the town of Margarita, the 1955 bilateral treaty, and the US Navy's transfer of its Coco Solo Station to the Canal Zone government.
 Cristóbal's population in 1955 dropped to 562, and New Cristóbal's to 1,130.

 Starting in late 1957, in compliance with the 1955 Treaty, five tracts of land totaling 48.5 acre in Cristóbal and all of New Cristóbal were transferred to the Republic of Panama.
 Cristóbal High School was moved from New Cristobal to Coco Solo, the Colon Hospital was moved from Colon Beach to an area south of Coco Solo and France Field, the Hotel Washington came under Panamanian jurisdiction, and the Panama Railroad stations in Cristóbal and Panama City were relocated.
 Many of the properties transferred as a result of the 1955 Treaty had been owned by the Panama Railroad for over 100 years.

 By the early 1960s, Cristóbal was almost exclusively a commercial and social area with few residents.
 Cristóbal was the target of anti-American protests throughout the early 1960s, and particularly after the Balboa "Flag Incident" in January 1964.
 New Cristóbal and Fort DeLesseps, now part of the Republic of Panama, became the most prestigious areas for Colón's citizens and for executives of the Bahía Las Minas Refinery.
 Other former Panama Railroad areas eventually fell into decline in the 1970s and 1980s, along with most of the rest of the city of Colón.

 Starting in 1979, in compliance with the Torrijos-Carter Panama Canal Treaties of 1977, the Canal Zone was abolished and US control over the Panama Canal and the former Canal Zone began to be transferred to the Republic of Panama.
 Many areas in Cristóbal were among the first to be transferred, as was the Panama Railroad which ceased to operate in the early 1980s due to lack of maintenance.
 Its population as of 1990 was 15,178; its population as of 2000 was 37,426.

 Present-day Cristóbal

-Cristóbal is now part of the city of Colón, though it is also the name of the district which encompasses the Atlantic Side portions of the former Panama Canal Zone.
+Cristóbal town is now part of the Colón urban area, though it is also the name of the district which encompasses the Atlantic Side portions of the former Panama Canal Zone.